staplecruncher/MacRo/README.md

 ```

 ### Build from Source:
-Download the repo ZIP, extract, and run in a terminal
+Download the repo ZIP, extract, and run in a terminal:
 ```bash
 ./build.sh
 ```